Food Safety and Inspection Service, USDA.

-In accordance with the Paperwork Reduction Act of 1995 and the Office of Management and Budget (OMB) regulations, the Food Safety and Inspection Service (FSIS) is announcing its intention to renew an approved information collection regarding the regulatory requirements for mechanically tenderized beef products.
+In accordance with the Paperwork Reduction Act of 1995 and the Office of Management and Budget (OMB) regulations, the Food Safety and Inspection Service (FSIS) is announcing its intention to renew an approved information collection regarding the labeling requirements for mechanically tenderized beef products.
 There are no changes to the existing information collection.
-The approval for this information collection will expire on June 30, 2018.
+The approval for this information collection will expire on July 31, 2021.

 Start Further Info

 Gina Kouba, Office of Policy and Program Development, Food Safety and Inspection Service, USDA, 1400 Independence Avenue SW, Mailstop 3758, South Building, Washington, DC 20250-3700; (202) 720-5627.

 End Further Info

 Start Supplemental Information

 Title: Mechanically Tenderized Beef Products.